 - 1. Open the folder where you installed the connector. - 2.
 Open the file oauth_tool.cfg in a text editor. - 3.
-In the [Default] section, specify any SSL or proxy settings necessary to connect to Box:
+In the [Default] section, set any SSL or proxy settings that are required to access the repository:

 SSLMethod The version of SSL/TLS to use.

-ProxyHost The host name or IP address of the proxy server that the connector must use.

-ProxyPort The port of the proxy server that the connector must use.
+ProxyHost The host name or IP address of the proxy server to use.
+ProxyPort The port of the proxy server to use.

-SSLMethod=SSLV23 ProxyHost=10.0.0.1 ProxyPort=8080
+SSLMethod=NEGOTIATE ProxyHost=10.0.0.1 ProxyPort=8080

-4. In the [OAuthTool] section, set the following parameters:

-AppKey The client_id provided when you created a Box application to represent the connector.

-AppSecret The client_secret provided when you created a Box application to represent the connector.
+- 4. In the [OAuthTool] section, set the following parameters: - AppKey The client ID provided when you created a Box application to represent the connector. - AppSecret The client secret provided when you created a Box application to represent the connector.